The Three-Body Limit Cycle: Universal Form for General Regulators: Faddeev Formalism

 Since the Faddeev equations are closed when the interaction is active only in certain partial waves, we only need the total $s$-wave contribution for the three-boson system ($l_1 = l_2 = 0$ for the orbital angular momenta $l_{1,2}$ associated with ${\mathbf u}_{1,2}$).
-Following Ref.~\cite{Platter:2005}, we define a reduced Faddeev component $F(u_2)$ via
+Starting from Eq.~\eqref{eq:Faddeev-symm}, we obtain